-Happily ever after begins with a wedding or honeymoon in Belize.
-With a reputation for romance quickly growing among young trend-setters, the azure sea found here coupled with pristine sands, lush jungle and mystic Maya temples all serve to create a gloriously exotic celebration destination.
-And, the sultry tropical weather, affordable luxuries and warm hospitality of the Belizean people make this a perfect setting to host any type of wedding gala – from extravagant or intimate to exciting or tranquil.
+Happily ever after begins with a wedding in Belize.
+With a reputation for romance and island beauty, the azure sea found here coupled with pristine sands, lush jungle and mystic Maya temples all serve to create a gloriously exotic destination to celebrate your wedding.
+And, the sweet tropical weather, affordable luxuries, and warm hospitality of the Belizean people make this a perfect setting to host any type of wedding gala – from extravagant and exciting to intimate and tranquil.

 You can choose a traditional affair, which typically features a Belizean dinner menu including ceviche and rice and beans.
 Garifuna drums and indigenous flowers are also a wonderful addition that works to provide a completely authentic Caribbean experience.
 A less-customary style chosen by more adventuresome brides and grooms-to-be is what Belizean dive operators refer to as "wedding bubbly."
 During this celebration, couples take the plunge under the sea to tie the knot with dive operators who offer certification for the entire wedding party!

 - LOCATION: Belize is located in Central America along the Caribbean coast.

 - TIMEZONE: US Central Standard Time all year round.

 - CLIMATE: Sub-tropical.
 The annual rainfall runs from 51 inches in the northern part of the country to 175 inches in the south.

 - GETTING AROUND: Taxis are readily available in resort areas and towns.
 They can be easily identified by their green license plates.

 - SIZE: Approximately 8,867 square mile (22,800 square km).